Marvin510/ChicagoSpeedViolations/README.md

 - Created bins for Harship Index

-- I also had to create calculated fields such as bins

 - Created IF statements to categorize rich or poor in the column called Harship Index.

+- Split columns to find Longitude and Latitude of Wards.

 ###